x-atlas-consortia/ubkg-docs/README.md

 - Please set up prettier in your IDE to keep code formatting consistent or just follow the prettier rules as described in `./package.json`
 - Do follow any additional code formatting and styles as seen in the project

-## Testing locally with docker
+## Mimicking GitHub Pages Locally
-The docker image built out of the /docker directory provides a local server to mimic the GitHub Pages server.
+The docker image built out of the `/docker` directory provides a local server to mimic the GitHub Pages server.
 This image has been built and pushed to DockerHub.
-To run it you must mount a local copy of the `/documentation/` repo as a volume in the container as the volume `/documentation/` and expose port 4000 locally.
+To run it you must mount a local copy of the `/documentation/` repo as a volume in the container as the volume `/software-docs/` and expose port `4000` locally.
 The `runlocal.sh` script is provided to help with this.
 You must have docker installed and running.

 To test this repository locally using the docker image execute the `runlocal.sh` script included in this directory like: